-Second, we find that the improvement is particularly significant in food webs, protein-protein networks and road networks (more than 2% in all eight networks of these three types, and more than 5% in five networks when both quadrangle coefficients are added).
+Second, we find that the improvement is particularly significant in food webs, protein-protein interaction networks and road networks (more than 2% in all eight networks of these three types, and more than 5% in five networks when both quadrangle coefficients are added).
 The common characteristic of these types of networks is that they tend to have larger quadrangle coefficients compared to the clustering and closure coefficients.
-Also, we notice that only adding o-quad coefficient has better performance than only adding i-quad coefficient in most networks (except in two Q&A networks), which is an interesting phenomenon for further study.
+In other words, the extra information brought by the proposed coefficients is particularly useful in networks that are rich in quadrangles.